 Accommodation and Restaurants

-Arequipa has a lost of nice hotels and hostels and the same for the restaurants.
+Arequipa has a lot of nice hotels and hostels and the same for the restaurants.
 Perfect for each travelers budget you can find anything.
 All is well arranged and organised!
 See below my recommendations.

 Hostal Casona Solar is located at Calle Consuelo and has good value for money with secret garden close to the main square of Arequipa.
 The rooms are huge with a vide and beautiful exposed-pillar brickwork made of white volcanic stones.
-This place has a great history of 300 years as a colonial gentleman’s house that was build in 1702.
+This place has a great history of 300 years as a colonial gentleman’s house that was built in 1702.
 Breakfast buffet is included.

 Crepisimo is a located at Calle Santa Catalina 208, in an hold colonial house and this place was packed with tourists.
 The owner is French and offer great breakfast and coffee.
 I went for the coffee met crepe Nutella but you chose one of the 99 other crepes!

 Chaqchoa is located next to Crepisimo at Calle Santa Catalina 204, is a chocolate and coffee café.
 I liked the look and feel of this place, they have their own chocolate factory in the back, a chocolate store and the café where they sell fresh cakes and coffee.

 ZigZag is located at Zela Street 210 and is a very neat and colonial Peruvian restaurant but for a reasonable price.
 I had the fish with quinoa risotto with was very good.
 I love the Peruvian kitchen!!